 Puffins on tour!

 Puffins are undoubtedly one of nature's most remarkable creatures.
-In the spring, these colourful birds gather at the aptly named Puffin Island, an uninhabited chunk of land just off the coast of Anglesey in the Menia Strait.
+In the spring in Wales, these colourful birds gather at the aptly named Puffin Island, an uninhabited chunk of land just off the coast of Anglesey in the Menia Strait.
 Take to the sea on a boat tour to visit the island and learn more about these fascinating, comical-looking and rare birds.

-If you've got a spring in you step and are feeling inpired to spread your wings this spring in Wales, why not take a look at what events you can expect from spring in Wales, and then have a browse of our holiday cottages?
+If you've got a spring in your step and are feeling inspired to spread your wings this spring in Wales, why not take a look at what events you can expect from spring in Wales, and then have a browse of our cottages in Wales?
 You'll be surprised what you can find, from glamping escapes to mountain hideaways.
 Plan a family escape during the Easter holidays or May half term, or escape on a romantic break, just the two of you.